 This class will be taught by

-Deborah is Science Chair at the Business of Sports School in Manhattan where she teaches Living Environment and AP Environmental Science.
+Deborah is Assistant Principal of Instruction at Inwood Academy for Leadership High School.
 As a member of the Teacher Advisory Board for the New Visions Living Environment curriculum project, she works to improve and disseminate curriculum materials aligned to NYS Regents and Common Core Standards.
 Deborah is also a Math for America Master Science Teacher, and has facilitated national and local professional development workshops on using group learning routines and the 5E instructional model to teach science.

 New Visions for Public Schools

 205 E. 42nd Street, 4th FL

 New York, NY 10017